Call For Buhari’s Resignation Unnecessary – ACF - Nigeria Today

 The forum said the call for Buhari’s resignation was unconstitutional and misplaced.

-ACF in its reaction to a statement credited to the co-convener of Bring Back Our Girls group (BBOG), Aisha Yusuf, calling on President Buhari to resign, said the call was unnecessary.
+ACF in its reaction to a statement credited to the co-convener of Bring Back Our Girls group (BBOG), Aisha Yesufu, calling on President Buhari to resign, said the call was unnecessary.

 According to a statement issued by its National Publicity Secretary, Alhaji Muhammad Ibrahim Biu, ACF said, Nigerians should pray for President Muhammadu Buhari, rather than intimidating him or calling for his resignation.